Please note that the Scarlet Honor Council referenced here is affiliated with Rutgers University – New Brunswick.

-Students selected to join the Scarlet Honor Council will be provided with the dates and times of all University Hearings and CAC meetings for the upcoming semester, so that they can choose those dates that fit their schedules.
+- Students selected to join the Scarlet Honor Council will be provided with the dates and times of all University Hearings and Campus Appeals Committee meetings for the upcoming semester, so that they can choose those dates that fit their schedules.

 To join the Scarlet Honor Council, applicants must be in good disciplinary and academic standing with the University and have a 2.75 GPA.
 Students with a prior disciplinary history will not be considered for membership unless all sanctions have been fulfilled.